 To begin, let’s start with an explanation of each approach.

 Before you can decide which kind of app is right for your business, you must have a solid understanding of both approaches.
-Expert-level knowledge isn’t necessary, but knowing the differences between these options is key to choosing the best build style to help your app to thrive.
+Expert-level knowledge isn’t necessary, but knowing the differences between native and hybrid apps is key to choosing the best build style to help your app to thrive.

 In the past, Native and Hybrid approaches have typically been pitted against each other in a pros-and-cons style.

 While there are advantages and disadvantages to both, there is no longer crystal-clear segmentation between these types of apps.